Services & Care

 • Grief and Bereavement

-I offer workshops and presentations to community and special-interest groups on:
+I offer workshops, and presentations, to community, and special-interest groups on:

 • Preparing to say goodbye – End of Living Planning and preparation